 According to the Economic Policy Institute, a worker covered by a union contract earns 13.2 percent more than a non-union worker with similar education, occupation, and experience.
 The goals of a capitalist society like the one we live in have long hinged on the process of getting the most productivity out of workers for the most profit at whatever cost.
 Well, unions stand at the frontlines on behalf of everyday people, fighting to make sure that we have a voice when management makes decisions about our livelihoods.

-The current reach of labor organizing ranges from a broad set of industries and sectors, from the public to the private, from the post office to legislative staff, from janitors to tech workers.
 The labor movement needs people like you, willing to step up and join the fight for dignity and a voice on the job.
-Come and be a part of it.